 How much does a super split cost?

 We don't charge fees for information about QSuper accounts or paying a super split.
-However, some super funds do charge fees, so it's worth asking them so that you can budget for it.
+But some super funds do.
+So it's worth asking them so that you can budget for it.

-If your former partner is with a self-managed super fund (SMSF), the steps to split their super may be more complicated so it's best to seek legal advice.
+If your ex is with a self-managed super fund (SMSF), the steps to split their super may be more complicated.
+So it's best to seek legal advice.

 Superannuation after separation